JoshHarrington/stockcube_ruby/README.md

 	- Add new recipes into database
 - Cupboards functionality
 	- Simple method of adding ingredients to cupboards with default weight and use by date
+	- ~~All items presented with human readable use by date information~~
 	- ~~All Cupboards should belong to an individual user~~
 	- How to share cupboards between users?
 		- ^^ `has_many` vs `has_one`?